Cubicpath/HaloInfiniteGetter/README.md

 - First, install Python 3.10 using [this link][python310]
 - Then, open command prompt (Win + R -- type in "cmd") and type `pip install hi_getter`
   - Optionally, to install the latest unstable version, type `pip install git+https://github.com/Cubicpath/HaloInfiniteGetter.git`
 - And you are done!
-To launch the program simply type `py -m hi_getter`
+To launch the program simply type `hi_getter`
+  - Once launched, you can create a desktop shortcut by using the "Create Desktop Shortcut" tool under the "Tools" context menu.

 ### Authentication:
 As this app is unofficial, you must use your own API key, which you can get by logging in to [HaloWaypoint] and either getting